Lévis: History

 In 1763, after the English took over French territory east of the Mississippi River in North America, a jury convicted Marie-Josephte Corriveau, "la Corriveau", of murdering her husband with a pitch-fork and she was condemned to death.
 She was hanged in Quebec City, and the British displayed her body in a cage for several weeks in Saint-Joseph-de-la-Pointe-Lévy (old part of the former City of Lauzon).
 This was the first time they had used this practice in North America; it was reserved for persons found guilty of particularly heinous crimes.
 This punishment had been practised in England since the Middle Ages.

 From 1854, the railroad was constructed to Pointe-Lévy; it became a major transportation centre for commerce and immigration.
 As it was located on the south shore of the St. Lawrence River, Pointe-Levy could be connected by rail to Ontario and the Maritime Provinces, as well as to Maine and all the United States.

 Between 1865 and 1872, the British constructed three forts in order to protect the City of Quebec and its surroundings, from the threat of an American invasion in the aftermath of its civil war.
 The British had maintained relations with the Confederacy during the war and at times helped its ships evade the Union blockade, so feared retaliation.
 Those garrisons never had to serve their intended purpose.
 One of them, Fort-Chambly, still stands to this day and is open to the public.

-The City of Lévis, named after the successor to Montcalm, the Chevalier de Levis, was developed beginning in 1861.
+The City of Lévis, named after the successor to Montcalm, the Chevalier de Lévis, was developed beginning in 1861.
 Its founder was Monsignor Joseph-David Déziel (1806–1882).
 As more settlements developed, there were changes among the municipalities in the territory of present-day Lévis; many were merged between 1861 and 2002, reflecting changes in governance.
 The Village of Pointe-Levy (or Saint-Joseph-de-la-Pointe-Lévy) was renamed as the Village of Lauzon in 1867 and incorporated as the City of Lauzon in 1910.